openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Metadata {#metadata}

-This specification introduces additional metadata to enable RP and OP to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional metadata to enable Client and AS to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.

+## Authorization Server Metadata

+This specification defines new server metadata parameters according to [@!OpenID-Discovery].

+The OP publishes the formats it supports using the `vp_formats_supported` metadata parameter as defined above in its "openid-configuration".

-## RP Metadata
+## Client Metadata

-This specification defines new client metadata parameters according to [@!OpenID.Registration].
+This specification defines new client metadata parameters according to [@!7591].

 ### VP Formats